Loreto: The Baja Town Most Travelers Fly Past on the Way to Los Cabos

 Three things: whale watching (blue, humpback, and fin whales from December through April in the Bahía de Loreto), sport fishing (dorado, yellowtail, marlin), and the Misión Nuestra Señora de Loreto — the first permanent settlement in the Californias, founded in 1697, with an intact mission church that is the oldest continuously active in Baja.
 The surrounding Bahía de Loreto National Marine Park adds world-class kayaking and snorkeling to the list.

-Loreto has its own international airport (LTO) with direct flights from Los Angeles, Phoenix, Dallas, and other US cities — several carriers including Alaska Airlines and American operate seasonal direct routes.
+Loreto has its own international airport (LTO) with direct flights from Los Angeles, Phoenix, Dallas, and other US cities — Alaska Airlines and American operate seasonal direct routes.
 Also reachable by driving Highway 1 from La Paz (4.5 hours north) or from the border via the full Baja peninsula drive.

 Yes.
 Loreto is a small, relatively isolated town in Baja California Sur with a stable local community and a long history of independent tourism.
 It does not have the urban security concerns of some larger Mexican cities.
 The expat and fly-fishing community that has settled here is a consistent indicator of long-term safety.

 November through April: dry season, pleasant temperatures (65–80°F), and the whale season from December through April.
 October and May are good shoulder months.
-June through September is the hottest period and the most humid — the Sea of Cortez reaches 30°C and whale sharks appear offshore, but the heat is significant.
+June through September is the hottest period and most humid — the Sea of Cortez reaches 30°C and whale sharks appear offshore, but the heat is significant.

 Different scale and character.
 Loreto is smaller, slower, and more removed from infrastructure than La Paz.
 The mission town atmosphere and the tighter relationship between the community and the national marine park give it a character La Paz doesn't have.
 La Paz has better restaurants, more accommodation options, and Espíritu Santo.
 For travelers who want the most off-the-beaten-track Baja experience: Loreto.
 For travelers who want a city plus sea: La Paz.